kabk/go-theses-17-manus-nijhoff/src/writings/chapter-as-I-walk-through-the-silicon-valley.md

-GON:
-So, how's life?

-OPT:
-Easy, and with you?

-GON:
-Good, I just finished a marathon viewing of game developers conferences.

-REN:
-Always something on the horizon with you.
-What else do you have in store?
+The Renegade and Gonzo outline the characteristics of Silicon Valley.
+Optimo sees the bright side.

 # As I walk through the Silicon Valley

-## (INTRODUCING THE TECH INDUSTRY)

 GON:
 Have you seen the new HBO series Silicon Valley?
 I can totally recommend it.
-If you're interested in the birthplace of GAFAM and the insane climate there, it's worth watching.
+If you're interested in the birthplace of GAFAM and the insane business climate there, it's worth watching.

 > “In the high-tech gold rush of modern Silicon Valley, the people most qualified to succeed are the least capable of handling success”.
 > Description of HBO comedy series _Silicon Valley_